What is Scrum? Scrum Methodology - Roles, Artifacts, Events, & Values

 - Work to be done later are split whenever needed

-Daily scrum is a 15 minute time-boxed event in which the team manages its daily activities.
-This is also called the daily stand-up meeting.
+Daily scrum is a 15-minute time-boxed event in which the team manages its daily activities.
+Daily Scrum is also called the daily stand-up meeting.

-The scrum team meets every day, preferably at the same time and same place, so that it becomes a habit and here each member answers three critical questions:
+The scrum team meets every day, preferably at the same time and same place, so that it becomes a habit.
+During the meeting, each member answers three critical questions:

 - What did I get done yesterday?

 - What will I get done today?